Rated Excellent Online

 Frequently Asked Questions

 Yes, but your options are more limited than for a standard property.
-Specialist lenders such as Together Money and Shawbrook Bank will consider listed buildings as security for a secured loan, subject to appropriate insurance and a satisfactory valuation.
+Specialist lenders such as Together Money, Shawbrook Bank, Pepper Money and United Trust Bank will consider listed buildings as security for a secured loan, subject to appropriate insurance and a satisfactory valuation.
 Grade II properties are the most widely accepted, while Grade I and Grade II* buildings require a more specialist approach.
 A whole-of-market broker with experience in heritage properties is strongly recommended.

 Yes.
 Standard home insurance is not sufficient for a listed building.
-You will need a specialist policy that covers reinstatement using appropriate traditional materials and methods.
-Lenders will require evidence of buildings insurance as a condition of any loan offer, and the sum insured must reflect the full cost of reinstatement.
-Specialist insurers for listed buildings include Hiscox and Ecclesiastical.
+You will need a specialist policy that covers reinstatement using appropriate traditional materials and methods, such as Hiscox, Ecclesiastical, NFU Mutual or Heritage.
+Lenders will require evidence of buildings insurance as a condition of any loan offer, and the sum insured must reflect the full cost of reinstatement using skilled craftspeople and authentic materials.
+Premiums are typically 20-50 per cent higher than standard policies.

 Unauthorised alterations to a listed building can complicate a secured loan application significantly.
 Lenders will instruct a valuer to assess the property, and any obvious unauthorised works may need to be remedied or indemnity insurance obtained before the lender will proceed.
-In serious cases, the local planning authority could require reinstatement of original features.
-It is worth reviewing the property's planning history before applying for finance.
+In serious cases, the local planning authority could require reinstatement of original features under the Planning (Listed Buildings and Conservation Areas) Act 1990.
+It is worth reviewing the property’s planning history before applying for finance; retrospective Listed Building Consent can sometimes be sought but is never guaranteed.

 Yes, Grade I listed buildings are accepted by fewer lenders than Grade II properties.
 Grade I designation indicates a building of exceptional architectural or historic importance, and the strict restrictions on alterations and repairs make these properties more complex to value, insure and maintain.
-Specialist lenders are required for Grade I properties, and rates may be higher to reflect the additional complexity.
+Specialist lenders are required for Grade I properties, and rates may be higher to reflect the additional complexity (typically 0.5-1.5 per cent premium on APRC).
 A broker experienced in heritage property lending is essential.

 Yes, a secured loan can be used to fund approved works on a listed building, including repairs, conservation works and sympathetic improvements where Listed Building Consent has been obtained.
-Lenders will want to see evidence of the consent and may require a schedule of works.
-This can be a very effective way to fund significant heritage repairs that would be difficult to finance through other means.
+Lenders will want to see evidence of the consent and may require a schedule of works prepared by a conservation-accredited surveyor or architect.
+This can be a very effective way to fund significant heritage repairs that would be difficult to finance through other means, particularly when grant funding from Historic England or the Heritage Lottery Fund does not cover the full cost.